thomscoder/luna/README.md

-# Hali
+# Luna

-Hali is a minimalistic compiler to Wasm, written in Go.
+Luna is a minimalistic compiler to Wasm, written in Go.